golang/go/doc/godebug.md

 ### Go 1.25

+Go 1.25.13 added a `fips140ems` setting that when set to `0` disables the enforcement of Extended Master Secret in FIPS 140-3 mode.
+There is no change in default behavior.

 Go 1.25.8 added a new `htmlmetacontenturlescape` setting that controls whether html/template will escape URLs in the `url=` portion of the content attribute of HTML meta tags.
 The default `htmlmetacontentescape=1` will cause URLs to be